Star Awards 1995

 Star Awards 1995 is the second edition of the annual Star Awards presented by the Television Corporation of Singapore to honour its artistes who work on Channel 8.
 A total of 21 awards were given out at the ceremony, with addition of 5 new categories where winners were selected by a panel of judges.

 Winners and nominees

-Winners are listed first and highlighted in boldface.
+Winners are listed first, highlighted in boldface, and indicated with a double dagger (‡).